 Curation has an important purpose in brand marketing.
 It tells your audience that you're not only interested in promoting your brand, but care about sharing useful information with them.
 After all, brands aspire to share content of relevance and meaningful value to their audience, regardless of whether they've created it themselves or sourced it from a third-party.

 Studies show that the average information worker spends 2 hours a week looking for information which costs companies and individuals millions of dollars in productivity.
 Our solution to this is both Content and Context Curation.

 Curators as researchers need powerful tools for searching the web and their own content.
-Learn how Kauthor solves these problems.
-This is post 4 in a series of posts examining Kauthor features against Robin Good’s criteria for the ideal content curation tool.
+Learn how KBrowser solves these problems.
+This is post 4 in a series of posts examining KBrowser features against Robin Good’s criteria for the ideal content curation tool.

 How do you compete with big brand publishers.
 Brands like NYTimes, Huffington Post or Daily Kos, with staff or network of writers able to generate new content on a continuous basis creating engagement and online ad revenue.
 The answer is content curation.
 Curation allows any small publisher to create valuable and fresh content continually.

 You often hear people say that Content Curation is a disruptive business, but what does that really mean?

 Curation is a new layer of activity that sits between the content creators and the consumer, in essence disrupting the original flow of information - providing tools that empower the crowd to manage the context of information.